profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 keep.
 The Discourse on Great Blessings says, “Avoid the company of the foolish and associate yourself with the wise”.
 As we apply skilful discrimination, we need to exercise care that we don’t confuse prejudice with wise discernment.
-Wise discernment is compassionate and kind and is interested in protecting all beings from harm.
+Wise discernment is compassionate and kind, and is interested in protecting all beings from harm.
 {:.dhp-reflection}